Last Updated: Sep 9, 2018

-Learn how to build the best 1080p 60FPS ultra gaming PC build for under/around $800 based on the current July 2018 market to spend your money more wisely, and to take into account everything important to you as DIY gamer: pure gaming performance, reliability, features, looks, cooling, noise-reduction, longevity...the whole gammit.
+Learn how to strategically plan and build the best 1080p 60FPS ultra gaming PC build for under $800 based on the current PC hardware market to spend your money more wisely and take into account everything important to you as a PC gamer: maximum gaming performance, component reliability, cool (and matching) looks, effective airflow and cooling, maximum noise-reduction, upgrade options, build longevity...the whole gammit.

 1080p (1920 x 1080):

 VR and 4K:

 The above is the average expected performance of this build at different resolutions when playing a typical, graphically-demanding modern PC game on high/ultra/maxed settings.
 Disclaimer for dummies: A cheap joke may or may not be included.

 |CPU||Ryzen 5 2600 (2nd Gen, 6 Cores, 12 Threads, Unlocked)|

 |GRAPHICS CARD||Asus GeForce GTX 1060 3GB OC|

 |RAM||Patriot Viper Elite 8GB (DDR4, 2 x 4GB, 2666MHz, Dual Channel)|

 |SSD||Kingston A400 240GB|

 |HARD DRIVE||Western Digital Blue 1TB (7200 RPM, 64MB Cache)|